apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Scoop: Warner Bros.
-Discovery in talks to merge with Paramount Global**
+**Stocks Sell Off, Two Titans Give Up Buy Points; Micron Pops Late**

-You can read more about it [here](https://www.axios.com/2023/12/20/warner-bros-paramount-merger-discovery-streaming).
+You can read more about it [here](https://www.investors.com/market-trend/stock-market-today/dow-jones-futures-stocks-sell-off-google-tesla-give-up-buy-points-micron-earnings-strong/).

 ## Requirements
 - Python 3.8